MichaelKaaden/express-rest-api/README.md

 This little project can be used as seed for any REST API written using TypeScript, Node.js and Express.js.

+It was initialized using the express generator.
+That's the reason it still uses the `bin/www` file for startup.
+I had no reason to rewrite this file, because I don't plan to change anything in here.
+Every other JavaScript file that contained application code has been replaced by its TypeScript variant, though.

 ## Compiling the app

 The app is written in TypeScript.
 You need to compile